JYL2027/Near-Earth-Objects-API/README.md

 2. **Using Data**: To use the data for analysis, please first rename the downloaded data to `neo.csv`.
 Now, please move the `neo.csv` into the `src` directory.
 3. **Build Docker image**: First, ensure everything in this project repository is in the same directory.
 In the terminal, please run the command: `docker build -t username/neo_api:1.0 .`
 4. **Push Image to Dockerhub**: Next, please push the image to Dockerhub using the command `docker push username/neo_api:1.0`.
+5. **Docker Compose**: Next, use a text editor to edit the `docker-compose.yml` file.
+Replace the username part of the file with your Docker Hub username.
-5. **Edit yaml files**: Now, please open each `yaml` file with a text editor.
+6. **Edit yaml files**: Now, please open each `yaml` file with a text editor.
 Replace `username` with your DockerHub username and `tacc` with your Tacc username.
-6. **Launching Application**: To launch the application in production, please navigate to the `prod` directory inside the `kubernetes` directory.
+7. **Launching Application**: To launch the application in production, please navigate to the `prod` directory inside the `kubernetes` directory.
 Now, please run the following commands individually: `kubectl apply -f app-prod-deployment-flask.yml`, `kubectl apply -f app-prod-deployment-redis.yml`, `kubectl apply -f app-prod-deployment-worker.yml`, `kubectl apply -f app-prod-ingress-flask.yml`,